lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-coverage of the enforcement of the law, readers of regional newspapers, national outlets such as *Newsweek*, the *New York Times*, the *Washington Post*, *Time*, and any number of popular books learned of snake handling in Appalachia.cxx But this recognition of *snake handling* was hardly spontaneous.
+coverage of the enforcement of the law, readers of regional newspapers, national outlets such as *Newsweek*, the *New York Times*, the *Washington Post*, *Time*, and any number of popular books learned of snake handling in Appalachia. [^120] But this recognition of *snake handling* was hardly spontaneous.
 Just as it took holiness-pentecostals nearly three decades to reach the consensus that snake handling was a distinct practice at odds with mainstream forms of pentecostal worship,